✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 Low copper levels could affect your cardiovascular system.

 Firstly, its role in collagen formation makes it essential for maintaining the strength, integrity, and elasticity of your blood vessels.
 This influences blood pressure control.
+Even more importantly, it’s also involved in forming red blood cells.

 That said, it’s a fine balance; you don’t want to take too much copper and create other problems.
 Please work with your doctor if you have heart issues.

 Research shows you need copper to produce collagen and elastin – the most important structural proteins in the skin.
 Collagen and elastin give your skin (and other connective tissue) strength, elasticity, and flexibility.
 In fact, research shows wound dressings containing copper oxide may improve wound healing.
+Without copper, we simply couldn’t function.

 Copper keeps your bones strong (thanks to its role in collagen formation).
 For this reason, it’s often found in bone and joint health supplements (along with calcium, magnesium, vitamin D, and boron).